katie-zhong/bakingsoda/README.md

-# bakingsoda ●
+# bakingsoda

-a provenance board for makers. it records the arrow between what inspired you and what you shipped — pinterest owns the input, github owns the output, bakingsoda owns the arrow.
+a shareable project board for makers. keep track of what work inspires you, process artifacts, and what you made <3

 - **paste anything** — a tweet, a pin, a repo, a pdf — and it lands on the counter, unfurled into a card